kaltura/playkit-js-vr/README.md

 ```

-The vr plugin exposes some configurations:
+##### The vr plugin exposes some configurations:

-If the Player will load on stereo mode
+* Player will load on stereo mode

-If to enable toggle vr/stereo mode button.
+* Enable toggle vr/stereo mode button.

 ![example](./images/vrStereo.png)

-If to change the sensitivity of the motion using moveMultiplier attribute.
+* Change the sensitivity of the motion using moveMultiplier attribute.
 by default is ```0.15```.

-If to change the sensitivity the device itself, using deviceMotionMultiplier attribute.
+* Change the sensitivity the device itself, using deviceMotionMultiplier attribute.
 by default is ```1```.

-If to change camer options - Theprojection mode is designed to mimic the way the human eye sees.
+* Change the camera options - The projection mode is designed to mimic the way the human eye sees.
 It is the most common projection mode used for rendering a 3D scene.
 [CameraOptions](https://threejs.org/docs/#api/en/cameras/PerspectiveCamera)